croaky/blog/articles/postgres-full-text-search-tsvectors-triggers.md

-# Full Text Search with tsvectors and Triggers
+# Full Text Search with Postgres

 Postgres full-text search is awesome but without tuning, searching large columns can be slow.